nalu-development/nalu/README.md

 Nalu navigation is based on `Shell` navigation, so you need to define your `Shell` in `AppShell.xaml` by inheriting from `NaluShell`.
 Use `nalu:Navigation.PageModel` to specify the page model for each `ShellContent`.

+Important:
-Important: all the root pages must be defined as `ShellContent`.
+- all the root pages must be defined as `ShellContent`
+- to make the flyout work correctly either
+  - define at least two root pages
+  - or set the `FlyoutBehavior` to `FlyoutBehavior.Flyout`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>